 How much do you think he charged? $15,000? $20,000? $30,000?

 The total price of his publishing program was $60,000.
 Sixty thousand dollars.
-Almost the average annual wage (in Australia, the average wage is sitting around $75,000 a year).
+Two thirds of the average annual wage (in Australia, the average wage is sitting around $80,000 a year).

 I was in the audience as a bit of a corporate spy — doing competitor research and investigating his sales pitch and seeing how I could improve my own.
 And the fact was that, despite the numbers, it worked.
 He had people signing up then and there.

-And it made me wonder, do people actually know how much it costs to publish a book?
+And it made me wonder, do people know how much it costs to publish a book?

 At one end of the spectrum you see blogs and forums and Reddits claiming that you can publish a book for next to nothing — get a cover on Fiverr, find a freelancer to proofread, upload it to Amazon and you’re done!
 At the other end of the spectrum you get high-end coaching programs charging tens of thousands to help you put your book into print.

 Surely there must be a middle ground?
 Surely there’s a price point for those who can’t write a cheque for $60,000, but who don’t have the time or desire to learn how to do it all themselves?

 There is.
-I run a company that helps entrepreneurs write awesome books, and in the last three years we’ve helped over 100 entrepreneurs turn their intellectual property into published paperbacks.
+I run a company that turns business leaders, entrepreneurs and professional speakers into authors, and in the last four years we’ve helped over 150 professionals turn their intellectual property into published paperbacks.
 I started as a freelancer, then started partnering with external suppliers to offer different parts of the process, and now we manage it all in house.

-And in this post I’ve outlined how much it really costs to self-publish a book, including a detailed breakdown of costs at every stage of the process.
+In this guide I’ve outlined how much it really costs to self-publish a book, including a detailed breakdown of costs at every stage of the process.

-When I started writing this article, I realised that all of the figures I was including were based on a number of assumptions.
+When I started writing this article, I realised that the figures I was including were all based on a number of assumptions.
 Here they are, to ensure we’re all on the same page: